 - Meet the requirements of the Georgia RN-BSN Articulation Model.
 (The GSW School of Nursing supports the Georgia RN-BSN Articulation Model.
-The purpose of this model is to facilitate the educational mobility of registered nurses who elect to pursue a baccalaureate degree in nursing.
-RN-BSN students are awarded 33 nursing credit hours after successfully completing 6 semester hours of nursing credit.) - Provide proof of licensure as a registered nurse in Georgia - Have not been excluded from another nursing program for any reason, including (but not limited to) academic misconduct, disruptive behavior, or program failure.
+The purpose of this model is to facilitate the educational mobility of registered nurses who elect to pursue a baccalaureate degree in nursing. - Provide proof of licensure as a registered nurse in Georgia - Have not been excluded from another nursing program for any reason, including (but not limited to) academic misconduct, disruptive behavior, or program failure.
 A nursing course failure in another institution counts as a failure in this institution.